Brendan the Navigator: Patronage

-Brendan the Navigator or Brénainn moccu Alti as he is often known in the medieval Irish tradition is the patron saint of two Irish dioceses, Kerry and Clonfert.
-He is also a patron saint of boatmen, mariners, travelers, elderly adventurers, and whales, and also of portaging canoes.
+Brendan the Navigator (Brénainn moccu Alti or Brénainn maccu Alti as he is often known in medieval Irish) is the patron saint of two Irish dioceses, Kerry and Clonfert.
+He is also a patron saint of boatmen, mariners, travellers, elderly adventurers, whales, the United States Navy, and also of portaging canoes (carrying canoes overland).

 Establishments

-St Brendan's activities as a churchman, however, were developed in Western Ireland, where his most important foundations are found, i.e., Ardfert (Co.
-Kerry), Inishdadroum (Co.
-Clare), Annaghdown (Co.
-Galway), and Clonfert (Co.
-Galway).
+St Brendan's activities as a churchman, however, were developed in Western Ireland, where his most important foundations are found, i.e., Ardfert (County Kerry), Inishdadroum (County Clare), Annaghdown (County Galway), and Clonfert (County Galway).
 His name is perpetuated in numerous place names and landmarks along the Irish coast (e.g., Brandon Hill, Brandon Point, Mount Brendan, Brandon Well, Brandon Bay, Brandon Head).

 Brendan's most celebrated foundation was Clonfert Cathedral, in the year 563, over which he appointed Moinenn as Prior and Head Master.
 Brendan was interred in Clonfert.

 The group of ecclesiastical remains at Ardfert is one of the most interesting and instructive now existing in Ireland.
 The ruins of the ancient Cathedral of St Brendan, and of its annexed chantries and detached chapels, form a very complete reliquary of Irish ecclesiastical architecture, in its various orders and ages, from the plain but solid Danhliag of the seventh or eighth century to some late and most ornate examples of medieval Gothic.
-The cathedral, as it now stands, or rather as it stood before it was finally dismantled in A.D.
+Following the Reformation, the cathedral was finally dismantled in A.D.
 1641.